Miquel Iceta

-Miquel Iceta Llorens (born 17 August 1960) is a Spanish politician and member of the Socialists' Party of Catalonia (PSC), currently serving as minister of Culture and Sport of the Spanish government since 2021 and as first secretary of the PSC since 2014.
-Previously, he served as minister of Territorial Policy and Civil Service from January to July 2021.
+Miquel Iceta Llorens (born 17 August 1960) is a Spanish politician who served as minister of Culture and Sport from July 2021 to November 2023 and as minister of Territorial Policy and Civil Service from January to July 2021.

 He's one of the first openly gay politicians from Spain.
-He has been a member of the 6th to 12th terms of the Parliament of Catalonia.
-He also was member of the 6th Congress of Deputies, representing Barcelona.
+A member of the Socialists' Party of Catalonia, he served as member of the Parliament of Catalonia from 1999 to 2021, and he also represented Barcelona at the Congress of Deputies twice, from 1996 to 1999 and from August to December 2023.